hellerve/blog/wip/Reading_Review:_System_Dynamics.md

   is a long essay/whitepaper by Sue Gardner that examines the evolution of public broadcasting—mostly the BBC—and how the world changed around it, and it was in turn changed by the world, and how it’s maybe time to rethink public broadcasting, and stop defunding it.
-It’s a lovely, insightful, well researched piece.
+It’s a lovely, insightful, well-researched piece.
 - [China Makes, The World Takes](https://www.theatlantic.com/magazine/archive/2007/07/china-makes-the-world-takes/305987/)
   by James Fallows takes a long and hard look into China’s manufacturing.
-It’s from 2007, and I wish there was something comparable that was a little more up-to-date—if you know about such a piece, please tell me!
+It’s from 2007, and I wish there was something comparable that was a little more up-to-date—if you know of such a piece, please tell me!
 Nevertheless, it changed my view of how manufacturing in China works—a view that is not particularly informed, and doesn’t pretend to be—, and the article is worth reading for that alone.